authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

     bimi-location = "l" *WSP "=" *WSP [bimi-uri]

-p= Avatar Preference (plain-text; OPTIONAL; default is "bimi").
+s= Avatar Preference (plain-text; OPTIONAL; default is "bimi").
 For mail sent to those mailbox providers that both participate in BIMI and support the display of personal avatars, this flag is a way for the Domain Owner to express its preference as to whether to show the BIMI logo or the personal avatar.
-If the tag is not present in an otherwise syntactically valid BIMI record, then the record is treated as if it included "p=bimi".
+If the tag is not present in an otherwise syntactically valid BIMI record, then the record is treated as if it included "s=bimi".
 Allowed values are:

     personal: If BIMI is in place for the sending domain and the sender of the email has a personal avatar, then the mailbox provider SHOULD display the personal avatar